 - It is an efficient way to keep in touch with customers

-As both the companies and government are taking stringent measures to protect the customers against the malpractices done by the spam callers, it reduced the chances of fraudulent activities.
+As both the companies and the government are taking strict measures to protect the customers against the malpractices done by the spam callers, it reduced the chances of fraud activities.

 That’s why we can consider telemarketing a safe and efficient way to promote the product by taking proper measures.

 Also You can Read Our Blog on Retail Management – Meaning, Strategies, Importance, and Career